cpe-prog/AquatechArduinoCode/README.md

 # AquaTech Project

-# ARDUINO CODE

-- with deffirent sensors the send data to web app realtime using firebase and esp8266 wifi
+- This project usees so many sensor and controls to monitor if the plant is healthy and make more healthy.